Gisto/Gisto/README.md

 - [Web app](https://app.gisto.org)
 - Support for multiple languages - (this feature machine generated, experimental and not fully implemented yet)
 - Open source
+- **Local storage mode** - Use IndexedDB to store snippets locally without a GitHub/GitLab account

 and more...